-That said, since school is kicking off soon, I did want to stop in and tell you about a new “Walk and Bike to School” partnership initiative between CLIF Kid®, maker of organic snacks for active kids and Safe Routes to School National Partnership, a nationwide program advocating safe walking and bicycling to school to improve children’s lifestyles.
+Since school is kicking off soon, I wanted to tell you about a new “Walk and Bike to School” partnership initiative between CLIF Kid®, maker of organic snacks for active kids and Safe Routes to School National Partnership, a nationwide program advocating safe walking and bicycling to school to improve children’s lifestyles.

 This new partnership initiative, made for schools nationwide is all about encouraging kids to get outside and be active, something Clif Kid is no stranger to.
 Jennifer Yun, brand director at CLIF Kid notes, “We know it is essential to help build healthy, active communities, and kids participating at this age can be a catalyst for healthy change.
 We’re extremely proud to be a part of this program and moving toward a healthier 2012/13 school year.”